-1. Establish a budget and stick to it.
+1. Establish a budget for holiday shopping and stick to it.

 During the holiday season, your heart might grow three sizes, but don’t let the holiday spirit inspire you to be overzealous when shopping.
 People tend to spend more during this time of year, so remember the importance of budgeting.
-By making a list (and checking it twice) you can make sure your heart doesn’t run away with your head, leaving you to play catch up on the added debt in 2021.
+By making a list (and checking it twice) you can make sure your heart doesn’t run away with your head, leaving you to play catch-up on the added debt in 2023.

 2. Be creative with low-cost or homemade gifts.

 If you need to spend less on gifts this year, don’t feel like your expression of love is limited due to finances.
 Gifts don’t have to be costly to be meaningful.
 Thoughtful gifts can go a long way, such as:

 - Time or service: Offer to give of your time by creating “coupons” your giftee can redeem for various things, such as a home-cooked meal, a night off from doing the dishes or any other creative get-out-of-chore-free card you can think of.

 - Words of affirmation: Share words of encouragement through a handwritten note or journal.